What is a clinical research associate?

 Highlight your relevant experience

 If you are applying for a clinical research associate job, ensure that you read each job description carefully and highlight on your CV the relevant experience that matches the specific description.
-Your cover letter should be personalised to the specific company and describe why you want to work for that company and which of your skills match the specific requirements of the role.
-Employers and life sciences recruitment consultants are looking for the most relevant applications and will readily discard those that have put little effort into personalising it.
+Your cover letter should be personalised to the specific company and describe why you want to work for them and which of your skills match the specific requirements of the role.
+Employers and life sciences recruitment consultants are looking for the most relevant applications and will readily discard those that have put little effort into personalising them.

 Make sure you network

-There are a variety of ways to progress your career in clinical research, with pharma, biotech, and medical device companies and CROs all offering opportunities.
+There are a variety of ways to progress your career in clinical research, with pharma, biotech and medical device companies and CROs all offering opportunities.
 Roles will vary from company to company but typically CRAs will progress to be a senior clinical research associate.
 With the right experience, CRAs will have the potential to progress all the way to clinical director or even VP level.

-Clinical trial management:
+Clinical trial management

 Usually responsible for managing, coordinating, and overseeing various aspects of the trial.
 Typical duties will involve supervising staff, implementing study tools and documents, overseeing trial budgets and providing strategic input into trials.

-Clinical team management:
+Clinical team management

 Responsible for acting as the direct line manager to associates.
 Clinical team managers will manage and support team members, ensure staff are trained effectively, review the effectiveness of business processes and plan professional development activities.

-Clinical project management:
+Clinical project management

 Involved with the planning and directing of clinical trials and is also responsible for evaluating clinical data.
-Day-to-day tasks include, maintaining study records, ensuring activities are being delivered on time and on budget, interpreting study data and developing trial plans.
+Day-to-day tasks include maintaining study records, ensuring activities are being delivered on time and on budget, interpreting study data and developing trial plans.

 Are you already a CRA professional or looking to start your career in clinical research?
 We might have something that is the right fit for you.
 We are looking for experienced professionals for a broad and extensive range of clinical research positions.
 Take a look at our latest clinical research jobs and apply today.